 In pre-World War II London, England, a prudish and penniless governess, Miss Guinevere Pettigrew (Frances McDormand, Fargo), finds herself working for a high-spirited, sophisticated American singer-actress, Delysia Lafosse (Amy Adams, American Hustle).

 Reaction & Thoughts:

-Directed by Bharat Nalluri (The Crow: Salvation) from a screenplay by David Magee and Simon Beaufoy based on the 1938 novel of the same name by Winifred Watson, Miss Pettigrew Lives for a Day does a pretty good job mixing madcap humor, sentiment and some very serious social issues.
+Directed by Bharat Nalluri (The Man Who Invented Christmas) from a screenplay by David Magee and Simon Beaufoy based on the 1938 novel of the same name by Winifred Watson, Miss Pettigrew Lives for a Day does a pretty good job mixing madcap humor, sentiment and some very serious social issues.